-Almost all newborns will have a white coating on their tongues—known as "milk tongue."
+Almost all newborns will have a white coating on their tongues or milk residue on baby tongue—known as "milk tongue."
 This is not surprising given that their main source of food for six months is milk.
 If a little one is formula-fed, the coating might look a bit thicker.

 This lack of friction between the tongue and hard palate might be caused by: